top of page

 Cooking instructions:

-Brown your butter.
+First, brown your butter.
 Place your butter in a pot or pan (I recommend using a nonstick heavy bottomed pot) on the stovetop on a low to medium heat.
 After it melts, keep your stovetop on a medium heat and you'll hear it begin to crackle.
 Stir the melted butter and watch it carefully as it can burn easily.
-You'll start to smell a nutty aroma (you'll know it when it happens).
+You'll start to smell a nutty aroma and see the butter foam on top (you'll know it when it happens).
 Once you see the color turn to a light brown or amber, remove your pan from the heat and transfer your butter and all of the brown bits at the bottom into a large, heat proof bowl.
+It will be about 190g once browned.

 Additional cooking and storing information:

-If you don't think you'll finish the batch right away, I highly recommend freezing your dough so you can bake some of the cookies later on.
-To do this, place your scooped cookie dough onto a baking sheet and into the freezer for 12-24 hours.
+If you want to save some of your dough to bake later, you can place your scooped cookie dough onto a baking sheet and place into the freezer (after you've completed the chill in the fridge) for 12-24 hours.
 Then, transfer your frozen dough to a plastic bag or airtight container and store in the freezer.
-From frozen, you can bake your cookies at 325 for 13-16 minutes.
+To bake from frozen, set your oven to 350 degrees and bake for 13-16 minutes.

 Carb and serving info:

-Carbs from chocolate: 195 (adjust this if you use a different type of chocolate!)
+Carbs from chocolate: 129 (adjust this if you use different types or brands of chocolate!)

 Note: Carb information is calculated based on the specific ingredients I used to cook with to help guide my own insulin to carb ratio when dosing before I eat my home cooked recipes.